 A felony drug conviction can also impact your constitutional rights.
 If you are convicted of a felony drug charge, you will lose the right to own a firearm.
 You will also lose the right to vote after a felony conviction.
 Due to these consequences, it is vital to work with an attorney who can construct an effective defense strategy and fight for a reduction or potential dismissal of your drug charges.

 Fighting a Drug Charge with an Omaha Lawyer

-The determined lawyers at Berry Law have successfully handled many drug cases.
+The determined lawyers at Berry Law: Criminal Defense and Personal Injury Lawyers have successfully handled many drug cases.
 We have the resources necessary to help you resolve your controlled substance case favorably.
 A lawyer could work with you to find exculpatory evidence before charges are even filed.
 After law enforcement files charges, a skilled lawyer can use several defense strategies to fight against a conviction.

 Often, police will make an arrest without evidence to obtain a conviction.
 An experienced attorney would point out this lack of evidence at trial to strengthen your case.

 It is also possible to get certain pieces of evidence thrown out due to police misconduct.
 Anything obtained through an illegal search or seizure cannot be used at trial.
 If an attorney can successfully exclude this evidence, the state might have no other option but to dismiss a case entirely.

 You could also fight your drug charges if law enforcement pulled you over even if you did not commit a traffic violation.
 When law enforcement performs an illegal traffic stop, you may be able to get your charges dismissed altogether.
 Our team has experience helping clients fight drug charges based on illegal traffic stops.